davidkastner/evoAllostery/README.md

 The Ranganathan Lab has included a beautiful tutorial with the pySCA distribution.
 Walking though the pySCA installation tutorial will also install all other dependencies.
 You can use a package manager like homebrew to keep the installation clean.
-The installation is summarized below, but make sure to refer to the Ranganathan tutorial: https://ranganathanlab.gitlab.io/pySCA/install/
+The installation is summarized below, but make sure to refer to the original Ranganathan tutorial for more details: https://ranganathanlab.gitlab.io/pySCA/install/

 1. Core system dependencies